-Objective: The goal is to support First Nations to reclaim legal jurisdiction for child welfare in British Columbia.
+Objective: The goal is to support First Nations to reclaim legal jurisdiction for child-wellbeing in British Columbia.
 Ensuring Indigenous rights and culturally safe interventions, with government funding for collective healing from colonization, recognizing family advocates as experts, removing social workers from child protection authority, and improving the complaint process of MCFD.

-We plan to meet this objective, working with the Provincial and Federal Government, through the following actions:
+We plan to meet this objective, working with the Provincial and Federal Governments, through the following actions:

-Band Designated Representative Support Team:
+A. Band Designated Representative Support Team:

-- Training: Supporting capacity building and sustainability of a community appointed Band Designated Representative.
-Going beyond formal Band Designated Representative training, on-the-job mentoring and support can be provided in addition to virtual ongoing access for support and consultation. - Agent: Aiming to support community capacity building for Band Designated Representatives through the development of a stand in agent for communities whose Band Designated Representative position may be vacant, or in the process of capacity building.
+- Training: Supporting the capacity building and long-term sustainability of a community-appointed Band Designated Representative.
+Beyond formal training, ongoing mentorship and on-the-job support will be available, along with virtual access for continued consultation and guidance.5 - Agent: Aiming to support community capacity building for Band Designated Representatives through the development of a stand in agent for communities whose Band Designated Representative position may be vacant, or in the process of capacity building.
 The agent would be able to represent the Nation's position on child protection and jurisdiction.
-It ensures the Nation has the necessary funding and capacity to support the child and family with healing.

-Jurisdiction Support: Create a support role to assist Nations in pursuing jurisdiction for child welfare under federal legislation, with the goal of supporting Nations to reclaim their inherent rights for jurisdiction over their children's welfare.
+It ensures the Nation has the necessary funding and capacity to support the child and family with healing. - B. Jurisdiction Support: Create a support role to assist Nations in pursuing jurisdiction for child wellbeing under federal legislation, with the goal of supporting Nations to reclaim their inherent rights for jurisdiction over their children's wellbeing. - C. Advocating for Increased Investment in Prevention Services: Assess current child wellbeing expenditures and advocate for increased investment in prevention services.
+The goal is to support families and communities in ways that reduce the need for child removal and MCFD involvement.6